Burlington and Missouri River Railroad

 The Burlington and Missouri River Railroad (B&MR) or sometimes (B&M) was an American railroad company incorporated in Iowa in 1852, with headquarters in Omaha, Nebraska.
 It was developed to build a railroad across the state of Iowa and began operations in 1856.
-It was acquired by the Chicago, Burlington and Quincy Railroad in 1872, and kept serving as its subsidiary.
+The Iowa operations were leased to the Chicago, Burlington and Quincy Railroad on 31 December 1872, and kept serving as its subsidiary.